Underground Railroad by Colson Whitehead book cover

 Sulwe

-by Lupita Nyong’o, illustrated by Vashti Harrison
+by Lupita Nyong’o, Illustrated by Vashti Harrison

 In the modern classic Sulwe, a little girl is bullied because of her dark skin.
 Her family all has lighter skin, leading her to feel that she can’t even relate to them.
 Instead, she tries to lighten her skin tone.
 One night, a shooting star visits Sulwe and tells her about two sisters, Night and Day, who were treated very differently.
 People always complained about Night, so she ran away, but then everyone soon realized that Night and Day had to balance each other.
 Both were needed, both were equally important.